 Studies such as this, which look at how antibiotics can make the pill ineffective give clues to how the pill modifies our gut flora, but the truth is we don’t know the exact ramifications yet.
 This study on mice found that long term use of estrogen and estrogen receptor modulating drugs alters the microbes in the gut.
 The authors stated “While the overall diversity of microbiota was not changed significantly, we found that the activities of several bacteria taxa were altered by the estrogen therapy.
 “The levels of several bacteria associated with GUS activity in the gut decreased, including levels of akkermansia,” a family of bacteria believed to have anti-inflammatory properties in humans.”

-This is a space to be watched, but what we do know is that the pill isn’t as inert as we once thought
+This is a space to be watched, but what we do know is that the pill isn’t as inert as we once thought.

 Taking a measured approach

-With anything in medicine, we need to weight up the pros and cons.
+With anything in medicine, we need to weigh up the pros and cons.
 If you need the OCP because you’re in horrific pain or have another medical issue then this is one thing.
 What we are finding though is that women are routinely put on the pill as soon as they are sexually active.
 What this does to young girls sexual development is an argument for another place, and sometimes the OCP is necessary and helpful, but we need to consider if it is the only option.